René Carmille: Clandestine mobilization

 A full national census was due to take place in 1941 but Carmille replaced this with a "census of professional activities".
-This census included a question (number 11): "Are you of Jewish race?", with reference to the "Statute of the Jews" promulgated on October 3, 1940.
+This census included a question (number 11): "Are you of Jewish race?", with reference to the "Statute of the Jews" promulgated on 3 October 1940.
 Question 11 of the census was only used to exclude or exempt Jewish people from the "Chantiers de Jeunesse" or youth camps organised by the Vichy government as quasi-military training camps.
-The census took place on July 17, 1941.
+The census took place on 17 July 1941.
 A record had to be drawn up for each French or foreign person aged from 13 to 64 years old.
 Neither the number of responses nor the results of this census have ever been published.

 Lieutenants Colonel Henri Zeller and Georges Pfister instructed Carmille to prepare for the clandestine remobilization of the French Army.
 During the winter of 1941-42, Carmille identified the names of 220,000 trained veterans living in the free zone, controlled by the Vichy government, and grouped them by locality and by unit.
 In this way, a partial mobilization on a regional basis would be possible.
 He also prepared punched cards that could print mobilization orders in a matter of hours.

 However, in November 1942, German troops moved to occupy the southern zone of France.
 The French fleet was scuttled at Toulon on the 27th and the Vichy government dissolved its armistice army.
 General Verneau, head of the Army General Staff, gave orders "to destroy the documents relating to the clandestine mobilization."
 In December, Carmille decided to hide his work related to the clandestine mobilization.
 The codes and the files were hidden in a Jesuit seminary in Mongré, near Villefranche-sur-Saône in eastern France.
 He continued to develop the civil services statistical tools including further surveys and polls.

-Statistics and Discrimination
+Statistics and discrimination

 The statistical service under Carmille was ordered to use its registration number scheme to assist the identification of Jewish people in France.
 Carmille did not explicitly refuse to obey, but instead worked as slowly and obstructively as possible.
 He gave oral instructions to colleagues to delay responses, leading to a kind of "work to rule".
 This was made easier as many of the people concerned were born abroad or in the annexed Alsace region and therefore had never been assigned an identity number.
 This passive disobedience was so effective that the "Digital report on the number of French and foreign Jews counted in June 1941" had still not been completed by the time of his arrest in February 1944.
 However, the police did not need Carmille's files.
 They organized raids and deportations from their own manual files.

 Carmille has been described as being an early ethical hacker: "Over the course of two years, Carmille and his group purposely delayed the process by mishandling the punch cards.
-He also hacked his own machines, reprogramming them so that they’d never punch information from Column 11 onto any census card."
+He also hacked his own machines, reprogramming them so that they’d never punch information from Column 11 [where citizens were asked to indicate their religion] onto any census card."